Remote Keyless Entry Systems

 Every time the transmitter button is pushed a new 40-bit code is generated using a

 Pseudo-Random Number Generator.
-Same generator is used in the
+The same generator is used in the

 receiver to generate the same 40-bit code.
 This way the transmitter and the receiver